nyu-database-design/contemporary-issues/instructions.md

 - a link to an article about each contemporary issue - put these below each subheading using a code such as `[The link text you see on the web page](https://the.website.you.want.it.to.link.to)` to indicate a link in Markdown
 - at least two paragraphs of body text containing your personal response to each articles you linked to - put these below each subheading.

-For example, an assignment text in Markdown might look something like this (ignore the placeholder text):
+For example, an assignment text, in the file named README.md, written in Markdown might look something like this (ignore the placeholder text):
 ```markdown
 # Cambridge Analytica's Use of Facebook Users' Data to Influence the 2016 Presidential Election
 In this document, I discuss two articles about Cambridge Analytica's mining of Facebook data and the claims made by some that it altered the course of the 2016 US Presidential Election.
 I present and discuss two opposing views on this important matter.